lyubomyr-shaydariv/vk-dialogue-export.py/README.md

 ## USAGE

-Run the `create-auth-ini.sh` script to generate the authentication file template and run.
+Run the `create-auth-ini.py` script to generate the authentication file template and run.

 ### NOTES